-The curriculum requirements for the K-6 certification are listed below.
+The curriculum requirements for the K-6 certification are listed under the Degree Options tab.
 To be certified as an elementary teacher for grades K-8, candidates must complete a content concentration in a core subject area (mathematics, social studies, English language arts, or science), as defined by the most current NHDOE standards, and earn a passing grade on the middle school Praxis II exam for their chosen field.

 Requirements for certification may change, subject to changes made by the NHDOE.
 Teacher candidates can find the latest NHDOE standards at education.nh.gov/index.htm.